 I also discovered that when using the quickshifter to go up and down the gears in various stages of slow and harsh acceleration, it did create a slight pause before it selected the next gear cog.
-I have watched and read a lot of reviews on the 2017 Aprilia but only one mentions the quickshifter delay (2nd video below and he was also in SPORT mode).
+I have watched and read a lot of reviews on the 2017 Aprilia but only one mentions the quickshifter delay and he was also in SPORT mode.

-I remain unsure if it is worth travelling a 100+ miles to a dealership in England to try out a different demonstrator in an urban environment, especially the TRACK and RACE modes which offer less engine braking and different throttle responses.
-However, I like the 2017 Aprilia V4 1100 Factory so much, that I will hold off purchasing a naked street bike until I see what develops in the Aprilia forum and in the new reviews that are emerging.
+I like the 2017 Aprilia V4 1100 Factory so much, that I will hold off purchasing a naked street bike until I see what develops in the Aprilia forum and in the new reviews that are emerging.
 My second choice is the BMW S1000R roadster and in 2018 a new Honda CB1000R is due to be announced, which will merit consideration - I can wait.